mbouadeus/news-headline-event-linking/README.md

 # An Evaluation Framework for Linking News Headlines to Event Concepts in a Knowledge Graph

-This repository contains evaluation scripts as well as evaluation results for news event identification using our curated news event linking dataset.
+This repository contains a curated news event linking dataset, output data from our event linking methods, an evaluation script, and the evaluation results for our linking methods.

 ## New Event Identification Corpus